 The reasoning of the Constitutional Court regarding the abrogation of the corresponding article was published in the Official Gazette dated December 15, 2007, No 26372.
 With the publication of the reasoning of the decision, the Grand National Assembly of Turkey ("GNAT") started to work on new legal arrangements regarding the transfer of the fund members to SSI and the related articles of the "Law Regarding the Changes in Social Insurance and General Health Insurance Law and Other Related Laws and Regulations" No 5754 ("the New Law") regulating the transfer of the funds were approved by the GNAT on April 17, 2008.
 The New Law was published in the Official Gazette No. 26870 dated May 8, 2008.
 With the new law, the banks' pension funds will be transferred to SSI within three years from the date of publication of the decree and this period can be extended for a maximum of two years with the decision of the Council of Ministers.
 The transfer period was extended for another two years with the decision of the Council of Ministers No. 2011/1559 published in the Official Gazette dated April 9, 2011.
 According to the "Amendment of Social Insurance and General Health Insurance Law No. 6283" published in the Official Gazette dated March 8, 2012, Council of Ministers was authorized to increase the two-year extension period mentioned above to four years.
-It was also decided to extend the transfer date by one year in accordance with the decision of the Council of Ministers dated May 3, 2013.
+According to the decision of The Council of Ministers date is set as May 2015.

-Notes to the consolidated financial statements at December 31, 2013 (continued)
+Notes to the consolidated financial statements at December 31, 2014 (continued)